Tide Timer For use on the Atlantic

 To set your Tide Timer on the Pacific, you will need:

-* The special setting tables for your area of the Pacific, click here for the 2020 tables.
+* The special setting tables for your area of the Pacific, click here for 2021 tables and weekly setting instructions.

 - Use the tables you received 1 line above this or locate the special Pacific Coast setting tables that came with your clock.
 If they were not included or you cant access the tables on our website OR if you need an update for the current calendar year, you can request it by email at firstname.lastname@example.org